gekkos-project/gekkos-whitepaper/README.md

 ## 📢 Disclaimer

 This white paper is provided for informational purposes only and does not constitute financial advice, investment solicitation, or legally binding commitments.
-All technical details are provided as part of GEKKOS’ public communication efforts and remain subject to change.
+All technical details are provided as part of GEKKOS’ public communications and remain subject to ongoing development and refinement.

 For official updates, visit: [https://gekkos.io](https://gekkos.io)